jessebl/installscripts/README.md

 Ubuntu 16.04, but supporting multiple platforms (especially CentOS) is an ongoing goal of mine.

+### Setting up Ansible

+To quickly get started using my Ansible code, you can run [ansible/bootstrap.sh](ansible/bootstrap.sh) on Ubuntu-based systems to install and configure Ansible.
+Make sure to run the script as the user that you'll use to run Ansible commands!

 ## Shell scripts

 While I am trying to move to Ansible for most configuration, some things are